trampgeek/moodle-filter_ace_inline/README.md

 Then visit Site administration > Notifications.
 You should receive the usual prompting about updating the database to incorporate the new plugin.

+Once installed, visit Site administration > Plugins > Plugins overview > Additional plugins.
+From this page, click the icon next to "Text filters" and turn "Ace inline" to "Off, but available".

+This allows the individual teacher/administrator to set local settings for each course; if desired.
+To access individual course settings, click "More" > "Filters" and set Ace inline to "On".

 To use the ace-interactive-code filter, you will also need to enable the sandbox web service option within the CodeRunner plugin settings.
 You should